Rolando Alarcón: Career

 In 1960 when Alarcón was still part of group Cuncumén, his first album titled Traditional Chilean Songs, was released in United States on the Folkways Records label.
 The album consists mainly of Chileans traditional songs from the 19th century.
 In 1988 the Alerce label reissued the album under translated title Canciones tradicionales.
 Rolando with Silvia Urbina joined at the La imagen de Chile tour held in Peru, Panama and United States.
 In 1962, after socialist countries tour, Silvia and Rolando left the Cuncumén group and started a duo that resulted in Chile nuevo vol. 1, a 1964 album consisting of six songs written by Clemente Izurieta, Richard Rojas and himself.
-During 1963, he composed some solo songs like "Doña Javiera Carrera", a song from that album, which won an composition competition for schools. "¿A dónde vas, soldado?" was included in the 1966 album, Rolando Alarcón, that generated a lot of controversy for its antimilitarist content.
+During 1963, he composed some solo songs like "Doña Javiera Carrera", a song from that album, which won a composition competition for schools. "¿A dónde vas, soldado?" was included in the 1966 album, Rolando Alarcón, that generated a lot of controversy for its antimilitarist content.
 Others were of social commitment as "Yo defiendo a mi tierra" (I defend my land); and others more linked to the Chilean tradition, such as "Mocito que vas remando" (Little boy you're going rowing).

 Later, he joined the cast of La pérgola de las flores for a tour in Mexico, in which he composed "Si somos americanos" (If we are Americans), a song of clear continental feeling which like others by Alarcón such as "Yo defiendo a mi tierra" and "Mocito que vas remando" were included in the 1965 album Rolando Alarcón y sus canciones, released on RCA Victor label.
 "Si somos americanos" was released as a single and reached number 8 on the Chilean charts.
-Since 1965, he was one of the permanent artists of the Peña de los Parra, along with other outstanding Chilean singer-song writers such as Victor Jara or Patricio Manns.
+Since 1965, he was one of the permanent artists of the Peña de los Parra, along with other outstanding Chilean singer-songwriters such as Victor Jara or Patricio Manns.
 In 1967, he represented the Chilean singers in the First Protest Song Festival held in Cuba.
 In 1966, he participated in the Festival de Viña, achieving third place with the song "Niña, sube a la lancha" performed by Pedro Messone.
 In 2000, it was chosen among the ten best songs in the history of the festival.
 By 1967, Rolando decided to incorporate the Rock rhythms of Los Tickets for El nuevo Rolando Alarcón.